ericwbailey/ericwbailey.website/source/writing/the-optics-of-pair-programming.md

 When making an offer to pair, a common interpretation is an indirect negative assessment of someone's ability.

 Things can get very uncomfortable if the offer to pair is coming from observed behavior.
-This is magnified if the person you’ve offered to pair with is new to the industry—practice caution as the request might be interpreted as needing to "clean up" their work.
+This is magnified if the person you’ve offered to pair with is new to the industry or role—practice caution as the request might be interpreted as needing to "clean up" their work.

 The reverse is also true.
 Without a healthy pairing culture, asking to pair can be seen as lacking skill and not being up to the job.